 In establishing the bus routes, it is our responsibility to schedule the safest and shortest route to and from the school building which your child attends.
 Assigned bus routes are those located closest to the student's home address.
-Please note the bus route number and stop on your child's transportation letter.
-You may choose a different stop to and from school as long as your child rides the bus route assigned in student’s transportation letter.
+Your child’s bus information can be found in the Infinite Campus Parent Portal.
+Select More in the left index, then select transportation.
 We reserve the right to assign bus stops if necessary.
 Students will not be able to change bus routes.

 Please consult the Fees/Online Payment section of our website to review transportation fees and registration information.

 Please email or call the Transportation Department at 708-532-8539 with any questions or concerns.

 School bus transportation is provided for students of Kirby School District 140 who:

 - Live one and one-half (1.5) miles or more from the school they attend, free of charge.

 - Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and under one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.
 (Please see Optional Transportation Fees section.)